 Microsoft CRM is still a minority when viewed among the entire Dynamics family which also includes four Enterprise Resource Planning (ERP) systems.
 However, while Dynamics ERP products are experiencing a stagnant or even downward trend, the CRM solution is showing aggressive growth.

-Microsoft's biggest strategy shift in the last four years has been toward the cloud.
+Microsoft's biggest business software strategy shift in the last five years has been toward the cloud.
 The software giant found cloud religion a bit late, but is now devoting about 90 percent of the R&D budget, or about $8.6 billion to cloud R&D projects.